shailoh/Hacking_P2.2_2019/read_me_folder/Read_Me_Florian.md

 Hacking is an attitude.
 It’s a way of seeing the world differently and to understand the relationship between habits and beliefs.
 I learned about difference between looking and seeing, observing and intervening.

 The lesson was built up in several exercises:
+**SMOOTHIE AND DRAWING EXERCISES**
+Everyone had to bring a piece of fruit of their choice, which formed a base for a smoothie which was prepared during the lesson.
+Next to that we did exercises like drawing from our memory in the beginning to get started.

 **Creating a hack** in pairs of 2 in 20 minutes was a pressure cooking project to get a mindset of hacks that are not perfect in the first place but have a spontaneous character, like Chindogu, a japanese movement of ridiculous hacks, that started out as a prank and are taken as something serious in western culture.

 **Anatomical Drawing:**
 Dissecting the life-size scan of our body as an example of literal hacking.
+The goal was to create a "new" me by sharing body parts with each other and manipulating them in the arrangement.

 ## WEEK 2